MicrosoftDocs/windows-dev-docs/hub/android/native-android.md

 # Native Android development on Windows

-The following is a guide to the various workflows available to you for doing Android development using the Windows operating system.
+This guide will get you started developing native Android applications.
+If you would prefer a cross-platform solution, see [Overview of Android development on Windows](./overview.md).

-The most straight forward way to create a native Android app is using Android Studio with either Java or Kotlin.
-The Android Studio SDK tools compile your code, data, and resource files into an APK, an Android package, which is an archive file with an .apk suffix.
+The most straight-forward way to create a native Android app is using Android Studio with either [Java or Kotlin](#java-or-kotlin), though it is also possible to [use C or C++ for Android development](#use-c-or-c++-for-android-development).
+The Android Studio SDK tools compile your code, data, and resource files into archive .apk, Android package, file.
 One APK file contains all the contents of an Android app and is the file that Android-powered devices use to install the app.

-Learn more about Android [Application Fundamentals](https://developer.android.com/guide/components/fundamentals).
+Learn more about Android [Application Fundamentals](https://developer.android.com/guide/components/fundamentals) in the Android docs.

 ## Install Android Studio

-Android Studio is the official integrated development environment for Google's Android operating system, built on JetBrain's ItelliJ IDEA software.
-Download the latest version of Android Studio at https://developer.android.com/studio.
+Android Studio is the official integrated development environment for Google's Android operating system.
+Download the latest version of Android Studio for Windows at https://developer.android.com/studio.

 - If you downloaded an .exe file (recommended), double-click to launch it.
 - If you downloaded a .zip file, unpack the ZIP, copy the android-studio folder into your Program Files folder, and then open the android-studio > bin folder and launch studio64.exe (for 64-bit machines) or studio.exe (for 32-bit machines).

 Follow the setup wizard in Android Studio and install any SDK packages that it recommends.
-As new tools and other APIs become available, Android Studio tells you with a pop-up, or you can check for updates by selecting **Help** > **Check for Update**.
+As new tools and other APIs become available, Android Studio will notify you with a pop-up, or check for updates by selecting **Help** > **Check for Update**.

 ## Create a new project